WalkAbout Home

 To the south the ancient Cache River Basin has presence in, from east to west, Pope, Massac, Johnson, Pulaski, Union, and Alexander counties.

 North and east of or directly overlaying the shelf are the Ozark Foothills (Uplift) and the Shawnee Hills.
-West and south of the Sparta Shelf the landmass drops considerably in elevation, flattens and becomes predominantly bottomlands of the Coastal Plains region.
-Near the Mississippi River Inspiration Point, in the LaRue-Pine Hills area, (near Wolf Lake) and about fifty miles to the east at Trigg Observation Point (near Simpson and the National Historic Register's archeological site, Millstone Bluff) one can both observe and feel where the extreme southernmost reaches of Illinois appear to just drop out of sight.
+West and south of the Sparta Shelf the landmass drops precipitously and considerably in elevation, flattens and becomes predominantly bottomlands of the Coastal Plains region.
+Near the Mississippi River Inspiration Point, in the LaRue-Pine Hills area, (near Wolf Lake) and about fifty miles to the east at Trigg Observation Point (near Simpson and the National Historic Register's archeological site, Millstone Bluff) one can both observe and feel where the extreme southernmost reaches of Illinois appear to dramatically drop out of sight.
 Bracing one's stance, in an ever-present gale, one is overcome with this "I can't be in Illinois" sensation when standing panoramically awestruck on a bluffs stony edge.

 A COMMON VIEW AND A SHARED APPRECIATION

-As recently as July 6, 2005 I gained unsolicited insight into something I had long wondered.
+On July 6, 2005 I gained unsolicited insight into something I had long wondered.
 "How does Southern Illinois' GARDEN OF THE GODS WILDERNESS compare in beauty and grandeur with that of Colorado's Garden of the Gods?"

 Standing atop one magnificent rock formation I heard these words echoing from another towering sandstone sculpture, one created by nature's eonic artful forces.
 "You know, this Garden of the Gods is even more beautiful than the Garden of the Gods in Colorado!"